Vixeliz/bevy_vinox_pixel/README.md

 * Optional abstracted positions.
 Ie a px position which will always correspond to the pixel grid.
 And another type subpxposition.
 (This idea is straight from seldom_pixel)

 ## No longer planned or on a backburner
+* Runtime Pixelated Sprites(such as 3d objects or procedural generated assets) // BACKBURNER
+* Pixel ui system for games that need it. // BACKBURNER
-* Tilemaps via bevy_ecs_tilemap?
+* Tilemaps via bevy_ecs_tilemap? // NO LONGER PLANNED
-* A simple aabb(and possibly sat) physics engine as a lot of games don't need complicated physics.
+* A simple aabb(and possibly sat) physics engine as a lot of games don't need complicated physics. // NO LONGER PLANNED

 Collisions most likely won't come for anything more than aabbs but even those may not come.
 After some thinking in 2d rapier should be good enough in most cases.
 In the cases where it isn't then at that point your physics is probably very opionated anywyas and you'll probably do your own system.